Kershaw stops steal of home, hands Dodgers 3-2 Series lead

 Thirty of the previous 46 teams to win Game 5 for a 3-2 lead have won the title, but just six of the last 14.
 Teams that wasted 3-2 leads include last year’s Houston Astros.

-Los Angeles did not have an obvious candidate to start Game 6 on Tuesday, when Game 2 winner Blake Snell starts for Tampa Bay,
+Tony Gonsolin will start for the Dodgers on Tuesday, when Game 2 winner Blake Snell pitches for Tampa Bay.

 Walker Buehler, the 26-year-old right-hander who has supplanted Kershaw at the Dodgers’ ace, is waiting in the wings for a a Game 7 like a Hollywood understudy ready for a leading role.